 Universities will supply any forms to be used; if there are no forms (or even if there are), your recommenders will use letterhead.
+Now, many schools require recommenders to submit their letters through online services.
+A few programs still require mailed letters; in this case, be sure to provide your recommenders with the appropriate address.
 Recommenders almost always send letters directly to the graduate admissions committee, so be sure to provide your recommenders with the appropriate address.
 Most application packets will include a "waiver of access" form (or some other means) by which you can waive the right of access to your letters.
 You should always do this; otherwise, it looks as though you're asking for recommendations from people you don't really trust to say nice things about you.
 Rest assured, no academic professional who agrees to write a letter for you is going to do anything but his or her best to help you achieve your goals.
 (And don't ask your recommenders for copies of their letters to be used later; such letters are, in the first place, dated, and an old letter of recommendation has little value; and these letters are also written for the very specific purpose of getting you into graduate school, and won't be of use when you're trying to do something other than get into graduate school.
 Letters of recommendation should always be recent.
 That's the only way they can reflect your most recent accomplishments and be focused on the immediate goal.)

 Be sure to be extremely neat in your preparation of any forms.
-Wordprocess, and carefully edit and proofread, all correspondence, and use high-quality paper in a properly functioning printer.
+Carefully edit and proofread all correspondence, and use high-quality paper in a properly functioning printer.
 Details matter.